ben-tanen/ben-tanen.github.io/_posts/2019-06-23-processing-fun.md

 excerpt_separator: <!-- more -->
 ---

-In the pursuit of [visualizing font design trends]({% post_url 2019-06-23-most-font %}), I did a lot of playing around in Processing.
-Here is a collection of some random animations/sketches I made while working on the project.
+In the pursuit of [visualizing font design trends]({% post_url 2019-06-23-most-font %}), I did a lot of playing around in [Processing](https://processing.org/){:target="_blank"}.
+Here is a collection of some random animations/sketches I made while working on my latest project.

 <div class="columns two">
     <div class="column">